fbpx

 Day 4 - Hakone

-Bid farewell to Tokyo and catch the first Shinkansen bullet train of the tour to Hakone, travelling speeds up to 285 kilometres per hour.
-You will see that it's astonishingly easy to travel by train in Japan.
-Trains operate with amazing precision and the sight of a white-gloved guard bowing to a carriage full of travellers is something the kids are sure to remember!
+Say goodbye to Tokyo and catch your first shinkansen bullet train of the trip to Hakone, travelling up to 285 km an hour!
+In Japan, trains operate with amazing precision and the sight of a white-gloved guard bowing to a carriage full of travellers is something the kids are sure to remember!
 Part of the Fuji-Hakone-Izu National Park, Hakone is a place of staggering natural beauty.
-It's also a veritable playground with a long list of holiday activities on offer – soaking in hot spring onsens, going on bush walks, chilling out by peaceful lakes, taking in beautiful views of Mt Fuji (if you’re blessed with good weather!), or even exploring an open-air modern art museum.
-Tonight you’ll experience Japanese ryokan (traditional inn) hospitality – sleeping on futon in a tatami mat room, wearing yukata (a light kimono-style robe) and enjoying Japan’s amazing onsen culture.
+Here, you can also soak in hot spring onsens, go on bush walks, chill out by the lakes, take in the views of Mt Fuji (if you’re blessed with good weather!), or explore an open-air modern art museum.
+Tonight, you’ll experience Japanese ryokan (traditional inn) hospitality – sleeping on futons in a tatami mat room, wearing yukata (a light kimono-style robe) and soaking up (literally) the onsen culture.

 Day 5 - Hakone

-Renowned as an excellent resort area since the Meiji period, Hakone and its natural onsens make a great place to relax and unwind with the family.
-Today we take a ropeway (cable car) up to the top of Owakudani (Geothermal Valley) and hopefully catch views of Mt Fuji, if the weather is right.
-Continue to Lake Ashinoko, a natural caldera formed after a major volcanic explosion some 3000 years ago, and take a cruise onboard a unique pirate boat.
-Back on land, pay a visit to the Karakuri Secret Box Museum.
-Try to open these beautifully hand-crafted boxes or purchase a unique Japanese gift to take home.
-We might stroll along Hakone’s ancient cedar avenue, which in samurai times was part of the old Tokyo-Kyoto highway.
-In your free time in the afternoon, you might like to hike through the rare grasslands area of Sengokura or thoroughly pamper yourself at Hakone’s large hot spring theme park which has an amazing variety of baths ranging from the traditional to cave baths and water slides!
+Today, you’ll take a ropeway (cable car) up to the top of Owakudani (Geothermal Valley) and hopefully catch views of Mt Fuji.
+Continue to Lake Ashinoko – a natural caldera formed after a major volcanic explosion some 3000 years ago – for a cruise aboard a pirate boat.
+Back on land, visit the Karakuri Secret Box Museum and try to open these beautifully hand-crafted boxes (or purchase a unique gift to take home).
+With your free afternoon, you might like to hike through the grasslands of Sengokuhara or pamper yourself at Hakone’s large hot spring theme park, which has an amazing variety of baths ranging from the traditional to cave baths and water slides!

 Day 6 - Hiroshima

-Back on the bullet-train, we make the journey down the east coast of the Japanese archipelago to the city of Hiroshima.
+Back on the bullet-train, you make the journey to the city of Hiroshima.
 A visit to Hiroshima is sobering, but the tragedy that happened here is an important part of history to confront.
-In the afternoon, we visit the Genbaku (A-Bomb) Dome and the Peace Memorial Park and Museum, both of which stand as an emotional testament to the fateful day in August 1945 when Hiroshima became the first target for nuclear attack.
+In the afternoon, visit the Genbaku (A-Bomb) Dome and the Peace Memorial Park and Museum, both of which stand as an emotional testament to the fateful day in August 1945 when Hiroshima became the first target for nuclear attack.
 The dome was just metres from where the bomb detonated and managed to retain its shape, eerily standing exactly how it was prior to the attack.
 These days it stands as both a symbolic reminder and a monument to peace.
-In the evening you might like to seek out the savoury pancake okonomiyaki – also a signature Hiroshima dish with its own particular twist.
-There are lots of casual places to try it in this very friendly and welcoming Japanese city.
+Tonight, you might like to seek out the savoury pancake okonomiyaki – also a signature Hiroshima dish with its own particular twist.

 Day 7 - Hiroshima

-This morning we head for the beautiful island of Miyajima, just a short ferry ride across the Inland Sea.
-The island is home to the venerable Shinto shrine of Itsukushima, famous for its huge bright orange gate (torii) which is absolutely stunning when the tide is high.
-Maybe take a stroll through the lovely Momiji Park (known as Maple Valley), or consider a walk or the cable car up to the top of Mt Misen (keeping an eye out for the hungry deer that roam the island) for panoramic views of the expansive Inland Sea and its many islands.
-If there’s time on your return to Hiroshima in the afternoon, you might like to visit five-storied Hiroshima Castle, which originally dates from the 1590s, though it was destroyed by the bomb and reconstructed in all its glory after the war.
-Or, in the season, you might like to watch an evening baseball match – one of Japan’s most popular sports and a fun experience shared with enthusiastic Japanese baseball fans and local families.
+This morning, head for the island of Miyajima, just a short ferry ride across the Inland Sea.
+The island is home to the Shinto shrine of Itsukushima, famous for its huge bright orange gate (torii) which is a sight to see when the tide is high!
+Maybe take a stroll through Momiji Park (known as Maple Valley) or take the cable car up to the top of Mt Misen (keeping an eye out for the hungry deer that roam the island) for panoramic views of the Inland Sea and its many islands.
+Return to Hiroshima in the afternoon, and in your free time, maybe visit the five-storied Hiroshima Castle, which originally dates from the 1590s, though it was destroyed by the bomb and reconstructed after the war.

 Day 8 - Kyoto

-We jump onboard the bullet train to Kyoto, arguably the most stunning city in Japan.
-On the way there, make a stop at Himeji Castle, Japan's most impressive samurai castle.
-The building, which has survived earthquakes and war since the mid-16th century, was restored to its full glory in 2015 and is now UNESCO listed.
-The moats, towers and walled alleyways were ingeniously designed to trick attackers.
-We explore the castle that was once home to over 10,000 samurai families and look out over the city far below.
-Continue to Kyoto on the bullet train (1 hour).
-The charms of Kyoto, the former imperial capital, are subtle and profound.
-While you're here, you'll see some of the finest temples, shrines, palaces and gardens in the country, with a nice mix of included activities and free time.
-In the afternoon visit Nishiki-Koji Market in the heart of Kyoto’s downtown area to see what goes into Kyoto’s famed Kyo-ryori (Kyoto cuisine).
-Then spend early evening wandering the Gion district with your leader, seeing if you can spot geiko (geisha) or maiko (apprentice geisha) dressed in elaborate kimonos and make-up on their way to events and functions.
+Jump aboard the bullet train to Kyoto this morning.
+On the way, stop at Himeji Castle – Japan's most impressive samurai castle.
+The building, which has survived earthquakes and war since the mid-16th century, was restored to its full glory in 2015 and is now a UNESCO World Heritage site.
+The moats, towers and walled alleyways were ingeniously designed to trick attackers!
+Explore the castle that was once home to over 10,000 samurai families and look out over the city below.
+Continue to Kyoto on the bullet train.
+While you're here, you'll see some of the finest temples, shrines, palaces and gardens in the country.
+In the afternoon, visit Nishiki-Koji Market in the heart of Kyoto’s downtown area to see what goes into Kyoto’s famed Kyo-ryori (Kyoto cuisine).
+Then, spend your evening wandering the Gion district, seeing if you can spot geiko (geisha) or maiko (apprentice geisha) dressed in elaborate kimonos and make-up on their way to events and functions.

 Day 9 - Kyoto

-Kyoto was originally founded as Heian-kyo in 794 and enjoyed a golden age during the imperial court’s heyday up until 1185.
-The city’s current name literally means ‘Capital City’, even though the Emperor and the government now reside in Tokyo.
-Today we’ll head to Kyoto’s famed Fushimi Inari Shrine – known throughout the world as the ‘Path of the Red Gates.’
-If we are feeling fit we’ll walk further than most visitors, allowing us to experience both the well-known part of the shrine as well as the quieter corners and stunning city views from the shrine’s ‘half-way point.’
-After that, your leader will take you to another one of Kyoto’s UNESCO-listed temples or shrines (there’s 17 and counting!) which will give you an insight into Kyoto’s history as the seat of imperial power for over 1000 years and its equally long Buddhist heritage.
-In the afternoon you have time to do your own exploring – you might like to catch a maiko cultural performance, participate in a tea ceremony demonstration or do an obanzai (Kyoto-style) cooking class.
+Today, you’ll head to Kyoto’s famed Fushimi Inari Shrine – known throughout the world as the ‘Path of the Red Gates.’
+If you like, maybe walk further than most visitors and experience both the well-known part of the shrine and the quieter corners.
+After, your leader will take you to another one of Kyoto’s UNESCO-listed temples or shrines (there’s 17 and counting!) which will give you an insight into Kyoto’s history as the seat of imperial power for over 1000 years.
+In the afternoon, you have time to do your own exploring – you might like to catch a maiko cultural performance, participate in a tea ceremony demonstration or do an obanzai (Kyoto-style) cooking class.

 Day 10 - Kyoto

-Explore more of this delightful city.
-This morning you'll enjoy a boat cruise down the scenic Hozu River in the Arashiyama area in the hills west of Kyoto.
-Look along the banks for Japanese maples in autumn or plum or cherry blossoms at springtime.
-At the end of the ride you will visit Tenryu-ji Temple which is right near an incredible bamboo grove.
-This bamboo forest is one of the most photographed sights in the city, and you'll see why.
-It's like stepping into another dimension.
-In your free time, you might like to consider taking the family on a fun rickshaw ride (two-wheeled wagons pulled by fit young men in traditional garb) around the Arashiyama area.
-Or you may like to pay a visit to the nearby Toei Kyoto Studio Park – a theme park used for the shooting of period dramas (jidaigeki films) set in the Edo period.
-You can soak up the atmosphere of feudal Japan and perhaps enjoy a ninja show or visit one of the studios used for filming.
+This morning, take a boat cruise down the scenic Hozu River in the Arashiyama area, in the hills west of Kyoto.
+Look along the banks for Japanese maples in autumn or plum and cherry blossoms in spring.
+At the end of the ride, you’ll visit Tenryu-ji Temple near a bamboo grove.
+This bamboo forest is one of the most photographed sights in the city, and you'll see why!
+In your free time, you might like to take the family on a rickshaw ride (two-wheeled wagons pulled by fit young men in traditional garb) around the Arashiyama area.
+Or you may like to visit the nearby Toei Kyoto Studio Park – a theme park used for the shooting of period dramas (jidaigeki films) set in the Edo period.
 Back in central Kyoto, you could also experience a performance of traditional swordplay.

 Day 11 - Kyoto

-Today is yours to enjoy Kyoto however you please.
-There are plenty of optional activities to choose from.
+Today is yours to enjoy Kyoto however you like.
 Perhaps head out with the family and explore on a bike.
-This is definitely one of the best ways to navigate the city, and one of the most popular routes is following the delightful Kamo River from the northern outskirts of Kyoto down through the city’s heart, stopping for a bento box lunch along the way.
-Kyoto is regularly voted one of the best bicycle cities in Asia, and for good reason.
+This is definitely one of the best ways to navigate the city, and one of the most popular routes is following the Kamo River from the northern outskirts of Kyoto down through the city’s heart, stopping for a bento box lunch along the way.
+Kyoto is regularly voted one of the best bicycle cities in Asia, and for good reason!
 The city is largely flat and the roads are well maintained.
-Or if cycling is not your thing, you could check out Kyoto’s Manga Museum or visit the Kyoto Railway Museum, which even houses one of Japan’s first bullet trains, or try your hand at making your own bowl of ramen.
+If cycling is not your thing, you could check out Kyoto’s Manga Museum or try your hand at making your own bowl of ramen.
 Alternatively, consider a complete kimono makeover and transform yourself into a maiko, samurai lord or ninja for the day!

 Day 12 - Kyoto